Sign In

 Unlike many of the other types of running workouts, a fartlek workout is not structured.
 The runner switches from moderate to high intensity in an unpredictable fashion.
 The benefit of this type of workout is that it enables the runner to vary the exercise based on how they feel.

 One way to do a fartlek workout is to change running speeds every time a new song begins on their playlist.
-Another option is to look for landscape markers and run as fast you can toward them before slowing down to recover.
+Another option is to look for landscape markers and run as fast as you can toward them before slowing down to recover.

 #9: Recovery Run

-It's not uncommon for endurance athletes to do a recovery run within one day after engaging in an intense training or competition.
+It's not uncommon for endurance athletes to do a recovery run within one day after engaging in intense training or competition.
 These sessions involve short, easy runs that increase heart rate to roughly one-half of the client's max.

 Recovery runs help reduce the risk of overtraining.
 They give the muscle and tissue time to heal from more intense exercise sessions.